Steve-Tech/Blog/_posts/2025-08-29-ptp-on-debian.md

     - Change the `ExecStart=` line to:

         ```ini
-        ExecStart=/usr/sbin/phc2sys -s CLOCK_REALTIME -c %I -O 37
+        ExecStart=/usr/sbin/phc2sys -s CLOCK_REALTIME -c %I -w
         ```

-        This will sync the system clock to the PTP Hardware Clock (PHC).
-I was also required to specify the TIA offset of 37 seconds, this will need updating every leap second.
+        This will sync the system clock to the PTP Hardware Clock (PHC). `-w` will wait for ptp4l to start, and will sync the TAI/UTC offsets with ptp4l.
+You can manually set offsets with `-O <offset>`, but I find it's best to do this automatically.

 3. Enable and start the `ptp4l` and `phc2sys` services: